 The paper is organized as follows.
-In Section \ref{sec:data}, we describe the data used in this work.
-The selection criteria of our sample are given in Section \ref{sec:sample_selection}.
-Section \ref{sec:clump_identification} describes the completeness of the routine used to identify clumps.
-The redshift evolution of \fclumpy~is discussed in Section \ref{sec:clumpy_fraction}.
-The contribution of clumps to the rest-frame NUV luminosity is shown in Section \ref{sec:uv_ratio}.
-In Section \ref{sec:correlations}, we examine the correlation between stellar mass and sSFR with \fclumpy.
-Predictions from simulations of clumpy galaxies are compared with our observations in Section \ref{sec:discuss_sims}.
-We discuss the implications for clump formation mechanisms in Section \ref{sec:discuss_obs}.
-We summarize and conclude in Section \ref{sec:conclusions}.
+In section \ref{sec:data}, we describe the data used in this work.
+The selection criteria of our sample are given in section \ref{sec:sample_selection}. section \ref{sec:selection_of_clumpy_galaxies} {describes the routine used to identify clumpy galaxies and its completeness as a function of redshift and stellar mass}. { In section \ref{sec:nature_clumps}, the physical nature of the identified clumps is discussed.} The redshift evolution of \fclumpy~is discussed in section \ref{sec:clumpy_fraction}.
+In section \ref{sec:clumpy_fraction_mass}, we examine the correlation between stellar mass with \fclumpy.
+Predictions from simulations of clumpy galaxies are compared with our observations in section \ref{sec:discuss_sims}.
+We discuss the implications for clump formation mechanisms in section \ref{sec:discuss_obs}.
+We summarize and conclude in section \ref{sec:conclusions}.

 Throughout this work, cosmological parameters measured by \citet{Planck16} are adopted, with $H_0 = 67.7~\rm{km}~\rm{s}^{-1}~\rm{kpc}^{-1}, \Omega_{\rm{m}} = 0.309$, and $\Omega_{\Lambda} = 0.691$.
 All magnitudes are in the AB photometric system \citep{Oke83}.